legendarycode3/mastering-html-css-course-exercises/README.md

 specified.
 Many elements can have content, including other elements and text.
 Other elements are empty, with the tag and attributes defining their function. </br>

+HTML consists of a series of elements, which you use to enclose, or wrap, different parts of the

 **All "HTML" TAGS** (Note: majority Used on this Course) <br/>